strixy16/deep-icc/README.md

     6. This optimized model will be evaluated using the entire test set and each cancer subtype within it independently.
 Then bootstrapping can be run.

 ## 2D Convolutional Neural Network 🧠
-This section sets up the data loading and training for the CNN using the 2D slices from [Image Preprocessing](#Image_Preprocessing)
+This section sets up the data loading and training for the CNN using the 2D slices from [Image Preprocessing](#Image_Preprocessing). requirements.txt contains the requirements to run this code.
+These can be installed using pip or a conda environment (some only exist in one or the other)

+1. First you need to set up a config file like hdfs_config or hdfs_liver_config.
+This contains the settings for data loading and training the CNN.
+To find the corresponding argument in hdfs_train, look for args.VARIABLE_NAME.
+While working on getting set up, make sure to set DEBUG as True so you're not creating a bunch of output files, and set the number of epochs to a low value (e.g. 5 or 10).
+To see the MODEL_NAME options, you can look in hdfs_models.py
+2. In hdfs_train.py, at line 15 set up your new config file to be imported as args.
+3. The first time you run anything, in hdfs_model.py uncomment lines 12-15.
+This imports the R libraries needed to calculate Uno's C-statistic.
+You should only need to run these lines once and then you can comment it again.
+4. Run hdfs_train.py.